 Remember to eat substantial meals.
 Stick as closely to your normal eating habits as possible for the sake of your BG levels.
 Eat meals that you are familiar with in relation to how it affects your blood sugar, and how much insulin to take.

 Let’s face it, alcohol and marijuana are an unavoidable aspect of music festivals.
 Whether you partake in either substance is a judgment call, but will require you to keep an even closer eye on your blood sugar levels.

 Explore more in depth the riskier sides of the music festival experience from Zach Toth on Travelbetics.

-Do we as Type 1 diabetics have to think more, pack more, and prepare more for events like these?
+Do we as people with type 1 diabetes have to think more, pack more and prepare more for events like these?
 Absolutely.
 But it is all for the sake of enjoying ourselves as much as possible!
 Have a blast!

 Read Coachella + T1D + Pump Malfunction by Claire Nordstrom and Warped Tour + T1D: Conquering Diabetes to Do What I Love by Emily Tantuccio.